mead-ml/mead-baseline/docs/dataset-embedding.md

 ```

-The location of the cache directory is `~/.bl-dataset-embeddings/` by default, unless you explicitly mention it at `mead/config.json`.
+The location of the cache directory is `~/.bl-dataset-embeddings/` by default, unless you explicitly mention it at `mead/config/meadconfig.json` and pass it to the trainer with the option `--meadconfig`: `python trainer.py --config config/twpos.json --task tagger --meadconfig config.json`

 #### Writing own downloaders